alirezamohamadiam/alirezamohamadiam/README.md

 - 👋 Hi, I’m alireza mohamadi.
-- 👀 I’m interested in computer science , nanotechnology and actually in science .
+- 👀 I’m interested in computer science , Ml , AI and actually in science .
 -  I'm currently learning machine learning and  python .
 - 📫 How to reach me with my e-mail ; malireza718@gmail.com